 Today is Veterans Day.
-Given that only 1-2 percent of the people of this nation ever put on a uniform, I am not sure Americans have any idea just why Veterans Day is a holiday.
+Given that only 7 percent of the people of this nation have ever put on a uniform–including those currently serving–I am not sure many Americans have any idea why Veterans Day is a holiday.

 Yes, it means schools and most government offices are closed.
 But it means a lot more to the men and women who served this country.

-Veterans Day gives Americans the opportunity to celebrate the bravery and sacrifice of all U.S. veterans.
+Veterans Day allows Americans to celebrate the bravery and sacrifice of all U.S. veterans.
 However, most Americans confuse this holiday with Memorial Day, reports the Department of Veterans Affairs.

-Memorial Day honors service members who died in service to their country or as a result of injuries incurred during battle.
+Memorial Day honors service members who died in service to their country or due to injuries incurred during battle.
 Deceased veterans are also remembered on Veterans Day, but the day is really set aside to thank and honor living veterans who served honorably in the military – in wartime or peacetime.